zakaria94/documentation/content/developer/tutorials/master_odoo_web_framework/04_customize_kanban_view.rst

             this.env.searchModel.createNewFilters([{
                 description: partner_name,
                 domain: [["partner_id", "=", partner_id]],
-                _key: "customer", // this is a custom key to retrieve our filters later }])
+                isFromAwesomeKanban: true, // this is a custom key to retrieve our filters later }])

    #.
 By clicking on multiple customers, you can see that the old customer filter is not replaced.